 In addition, the Company has recorded contingency reserves for a portion of potential interest.
 As of December 31, 2005, the Company believes these tax contingency reserve estimates are adequate to cover interest and any related state tax liabilities for the years 2000, 2001, 2002 and 2003.
 However, inherent uncertainties exist in estimates of tax contingencies.
-Therefore, higher actual interest and any related state tax liabilities for the years 2000 affect our reported results.
+Therefore, higher actual interest and any related state tax liabilities paid by the Company could adversely affect our reported results.